 Skip to main content

-Claude Desktop communicates with MCP servers over stdio.
-Because the MagicPost MCP server uses HTTP transport, you use the open-source mcp-remote bridge to convert stdio to HTTP locally on your machine.
+Claude Desktop talks to MCP servers via stdio.
+Since MagicPost MCP is HTTP, we use the open-source mcp-remote bridge to convert stdio ↔ HTTP locally.

 Prerequisites

-• A MagicPost API key — see creating a token
+• A MagicPost API key — see creating a key

 Configure